jeff4/bionotes.github.io/index.md

 * Example: PPAR-gamma helps regulate fat cells (adipocytes), fatty acid storage, and is involved in adult onset diabetes.
 	* About 15% of the population has the SNP variant that protects against diabetes.
 	* Conversely, about 85% of the population has the SNP variant that makes diabetes slightly more likely
+	* Turns residue-12 from a proline to an alanine

+### International HapMap Project
+* Correlation map across the entire genome across all SNP markers and variant nucleotide spellings.
+* The strategy: Don't try to sequence the entire genome for many individuals.
+This is what to do...we know that there are about 1-2 million locations for SNPs.
+We build a [DNA chip](https://en.wikipedia.org/wiki/DNA_microarray) where each of its 1M chip regions looks *only* at the known 1-2 million SNP locations.
+* We can then use that DNA chip to quickly screen thousands of humans.
+And quickly build a comprehensive library [(HapMap)](https://en.wikipedia.org/wiki/International_HapMap_Project)
+* The definition of haplotype is simply a block of DNA in the chromosome where several closely located SNPs are inherited together.
+In this context, we are using **the second definition** described at [the Wiki article for Haplotype](https://en.wikipedia.org/wiki/Haplotype).

 ## Lecture 21: Perturbing the Genome to Probe Function